DannyArends/CTLmapping/README.md

 ### Example Data and Formats

-Example cross object in (R/qtl csvr format)[CTLmapping/blob/master/Rctl/tests/ "Gene expression data"]
+Example cross object in (R/qtl csvr format) in the /Rctl/tests/ directory

-Example matrixes in (tab delim format)[CTLmapping/blob/master/D/test/data/ "Metabolite abundance data"]
+Example matrixes in (tab delim format) in the /D/test/data/ directory

-Example matrixes in (experimental qtab format)[CTLmapping/blob/master/D/test/data/ "Metabolite abundance qtab data"]
+Example matrixes in (experimental qtab format) in the /D/test/data/ directory

 ### Contributing and TODO